Deep Dive – Climate Change Series

 Like the master plan, One Climate Future emphasizes the importance of the enduring “character” of Portland and quality of life.
 Images in the plan, such as those shown below, reinforce the idea that human-scale architecture defines this “character”.

-Halifax’s climate action plan, HalifACT, is a far less substantial document ladened with performative language.
-Notably, HalifACT does not refer whatsoever to Halifax’s master plan, for which “strategic growth” is the overriding concern.
+Halifax’s climate action plan, HalifACT, is a less substantial document ladened with performative language.
+Notably, HalifACT does not refer at all to Halifax’s master plan, for which “strategic growth” is the overriding concern.
 This term appears twenty-six times in the master plan, yet HalifACT doesn’t acknowledge the existence of this overriding goal that shapes development.
 HalifACT says nothing about the ongoing process of demolishing most of the historic city and building tall in the name of this “strategic growth.”
-This is a major disconnect that largely strips HalifACT of credibility.
+This is a disconnect that largely strips HalifACT of credibility.

 As for the “actions” in the Halifax plan, there are considerably fewer relative to the Portland plan, and many are vaguely worded.
 The plan splits up its 46 actions into short thematic lists.
 Each list is accompanied by a brief discussion which lacks the thoroughness found throughout the Portland plan.